 Through a recently awarded grant, more than 5,400 acres of shortleaf pine forests on the Cumberland Plateau will be restored and enhanced.
-In partnership with The Forest Stewards Guild, Tennessee Wildlife Federation’s Habitat Conservation program will use prescribed fire and strategic plantings to revitalize vanishing habitat that is critical to many species, particularly nongame birds.
+In partnership with The Forest Stewards Guild, Tennessee Wildlife Federation’s Habitat Restoration and Conservation program will use prescribed fire and strategic plantings to revitalize vanishing habitat that is critical to many species, particularly nongame birds.

 The $200,000 grant was awarded by the National Fish and Wildlife Foundation.
 These funds will be matched by the partnering organizations and The Lyndhurst Foundation to double its impact.